HannaGfrorer/Learn-to-cook/README.md

 Learn to Cook Online is a three-page website divided into sections.
 The menu is fixed at the top to ensure easy navigation between pages.

 Colors
-The color palette was created with Coolor
+The color palette was created with Coolor #FFF8DC, D2691E, #ffffff, #580e0e

 Color Palette